-Patent infringement litigation, a subset of intellectual property ("IP") litigation, involves an IP owner suing one or more parties for their unauthorized making, using, selling, offering for sale, or importing of products and services that infringe one or more claims of the patent owner's patents.
-Such infringement can occur following good faith license negotiations between the parties when the patent owner confidentially shares the details of his or her patented invention and trade secrets with a party who later makes or uses the invention without the owner's permission.
+Patent infringement litigation, a subset of intellectual property ("IP") litigation (patents, trade secrets, trademarks, copyrights), involves a patent owner suing one or more parties for their unauthorized making, using, selling, offering for sale, or importing of products and services that infringe one or more claims of the owner's patents.
+Such infringement can occur following good faith discussions between the parties when the patent owner confidentially shares the details of his or her patented invention and trade secrets with a party who later makes or uses the invention without the owner's permission.
 These disclosures sometimes occur under non-disclosure agreements.

-Parties may also infringe an owner's patents by simply copying or using the patented technology without first seeking the owner's permission or obtaining a license to the owner's patents.
+Parties may also infringe an owner's patents by simply copying or using the patented technology without first seeking a license to the owner's patents.
 Many companies are willing to risk such behavior because they expect that most inventors do not have the resources, will, or stamina to pursue them.

-Corcoran IP Law was founded to obtain justice for the true inventors of our society whose inventions are revolutionizing our way of life.
+The Corcoran Law Firm was founded to obtain justice for the true inventors of our society whose inventions are revolutionizing our way of life.
 Corporations do not have a monopoly on creativity.
-They rely on ordinary people, like you and me, to create, market, and sell their products.
+They rely on ordinary people, like us, to create, market, and sell their products.
 When they run out of ideas, they look outside of their limited brain trust to other innovative sources to preserve their market shares and keep their shareholders happy by illegally misappropriating other inventors' intellectual property.

-Corcoran IP Law will thoroughly research your case and determine if you have grounds to sue for IP misappropriation.
+The Corcoran Law Firm will thoroughly research your case and determine if you have grounds to sue for IP theft.
 This research includes: (1) a comparision of your IP to a potential defendant's unauthorized making, using, copying, selling, offering for sale, or importing of your IP;

-(2) a validity analysis to determine if any public information or publications printed before the priority date of your IP may invalidate your IP; and
+(2) a validity analysis to determine if any public information or publications printed before the priority date of your IP may invalidate it; and

 (3) a damages analysis to determine the potential lost profits, royalties, and permanent injunction that you may be entitled to receive.